Independence

 Data

 NYC is divided into five boroughs.
 Each of these boroughs is it’s own county, and in some cases the borough name and county name differ; for example, Manhattan is New York County.
 Moreover, boroughs are divided into neighborhoods.
-COA data provided by USPS may not accurately reflect NYC’s counties, boroughs, and neighborhoods, and a supplementary dataset including these is available here.
+Rental price data provided by Zillow does not include information neighborhoods within boroughs, and a supplementary dataset including these is available here.

 Problems